buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 Falls onto soft surfaces (soft ground, mud, etc.) reduce damage by 3.

-A character ends a Movement Action with a fall, but only if they didn't take damage can they continue with the same Action, otherwise they must first get up from prone.
+A character ends a Movement Action with a fall, but only if they didn' \*\*t take damage can they continue with the same Action, otherwise they must first get up from prone.

 In a round of free fall, one falls 150 meters (50d6 or 150 damage), at the end of the first segment one falls 20 meters, then 80m, then 150m.
 A character cannot cast spells while falling, unless the fall is greater than or equal to 100 meters.
 You are Distracted while trying to cast a spell while falling.